wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/security-governance-intro/includes/4-center-of-excellence-starter-kit.md

     While the Admin Analytics, found in the Power Platform Admin Center, provide some insights into the use of Power Apps and Power Automate, it does so within the context of an environment.
-This makes developing a holistic picture of usage very difficult.
+This makes developing a holistic picture of usage difficult.
 However, using the tools provided in the COE Starter Kit brings all these insights together using the Common Data Service (CDS), a Model Driven Power App and a Power BI Dashboard.
 These assets, plus the